-Devon’s RHS Rosemoor, 11 miles from Wheatland Farm, has it’s winter sculpture exhibition, running until 31 January.
+Devon’s RHS Rosemoor, 11 miles from Wheatland Farm, usually has as winter sculpture exhibition, running until the end of January.

 Here are some of the snaps we took in December 2019.
 We had elderly relatives visiting Wheatland Farm, and it was a good venue for them, just as it used to be when the children were really young – lovely outside space that’s relatively easy to get around, whether you’re pushing a child’s buggy, taking it easy with a stick, or even renting out one of the trampers Countryside Mobility has at this RHS Garden.

 If it’s outside of winter, and you’re hankering for sculpture, Broomhill Sculpture Gardens near Barnstaple makes another Devon day out (not so accessible though), or try Stone Lane sculpture gardens on the Northern side of Dartmoor.

 Had enough sculpture?
 Try these additions to your day out:

 - Devon’s hill top town of Torrington, with its Arts Centre, our favourite bakery, and lovely views out over the valley, easily accessed from the benches and walkways at the top of the old Pannier Market…)